-I’m an unapologetic advocate for justice with over 13 years’ experience organizing for social change in a deep red state.
+I’m an unapologetic advocate for justice with almost two decades’ experience organizing for social change in a deep red state.
 I specialize in race, gender, immigration and LGBTQ+ issues, with a focus on the intersections.

-As a consultant in inclusion, equity and social justice, I support progressive social impact organizations in advancing their missions through strategy development, coaching, equity training, facilitation, event planning, and other services.
-I’m also the proud convener of Changing the Status Quo, Tulsa’s gender equity movement.
+As a consultant in inclusion, equity and social justice, I help progressive social impact organizations and foundations advance their missions through strategy development, coaching, equity training, facilitation, event planning, and other services.

-My community work includes organizing with the Demanding a JUSTulsa campaign for police reform, writing for the Tulsa Star, serving on committees of Mental Health Association Oklahoma and Oklahoma Center for Nonprofits, and volunteering as a Tulsa City-County Library adult literacy tutor and a Modus driver.
+My community work includes organizing with the Demanding a JUSTulsa campaign for police reform, writing for the Tulsa Star, serving on committees of Mental Health Association Oklahoma and Oklahoma Center for Nonprofits, and serving as a poll worker.
 I also co-chair a Tulsa Area United Way community investment panel.

 From 2008-2017, I worked at YWCA Tulsa, whose mission is to eliminate racism, empower women, and promote peace, justice, freedom and dignity for all.
 I first joined YWCA as their inaugural Director of Racial Justice, growing the department to include anti-racism training and consulting, racial dialogue groups, community collaborations, and two annual signature events.
 Later, as the Director of Mission Impact and Co-Director of the Inclusion Institute, my role expanded to managing YWCA’s women’s empowerment, public policy, and evaluation work; plus providing local, regional and national partners with capacity building and technical assistance on issues of identity and inclusion.
 In my final year, I served as interim Director of Immigrant & Refugee Services, helping thousands of newcomers integrate into Tulsa’s fabric.